crazyuploader/TIL/linux/alpine/installing-pip-on-alpine.md

 # Installing Pip On Alpine

-To install `pip` on Alpine we can add following packages -
+To install `pip` on Alpine we need to add following packages -

 ### Example